Corona: Current information on your semester abroad in Australia, Canada and the US

 - Should you currently be unable to obtain certified copies from your home institution, please send us scanned copies of your application documents

-- Study abroad students: should you be unable to sit an English language test, please submit your English Proficiency Test results by July 31, 2020 (for fall 2020) / November 30 (for spring 2021) – both online TOEFL and Duolingo are accepted by VIU
+- Study abroad students: should you be unable to sit an English language test, please submit your English Proficiency Test results by November 30 – both online TOEFL and Duolingo are accepted by VIU

-- VIU is transitioning to a hybrid education model for the September 2020 intake.
-You can find an overview of which programs are offered online/which offer face-to-face classes here.
+- VIU is transitioning to a hybrid education model for the January 2021 intake.
+You will soon find an overview of which programs are offered online/which offer face-to-face classes here.
 For more information on hybrid delivery, please click here.

 - International students traveling to Canada will be required to self-isolate for 14 days.
 Students residing in VIU residences/Homestay will be required to do so in VIU residences, students living off campus have the option to also self-isolate in VIU residences.
 Detailed information is available here.

-- Should you be unable to come to Canada for reasons beyond your control (either the Canadian government or your government prevents you from traveling due to COVID), full refunds will be made (incl. health insurance).
-Students also have the option to defer to January 2021 or September 2021, also the application for student housing.
+- Should you be unable to come to Canada for reasons beyond your control (either the Canadian government or your government prevents you from traveling due to COVID), or if classes are only offered online, full refunds will be made (incl. health insurance).
+Students also have the option to defer to September 2021 or January 2022, also the application for student housing.

 - If partner school requires student to cancel due to COVID : There will be a 100% refund, as per COVID policy.
 VIU would need a confirmation letter from the partner school.